KawishGangadin/KawishGangadin/README.md

 ## 👤 Who I Am

-- 💻 Studying Informatica and sharpening my software engineering skills
+- 💻 Studying Informatica and developing solid software engineering fundamentals
-- 🎮 Leading the technical direction at our studio Glorporation Games
+- 🎮 Technical Lead of the development team at Glorporation Games
-- 🧩 Focused on building systems and tools that feel great to use and play
+- 🧩 Designing and implementing gameplay systems and tools that are scalable, maintainable, and fun to use

 ---